 Tres leches cake is often served with fresh berries or a drizzle of dulce de leche for an extra indulgent slice!

-- In a small bowl, sift flour, baking powder, and salt together; set aside.
+- In a small bowl, sift together the flour, baking powder, baking soda, and salt; set aside.

-- Next, in a stand mixer or with a hand mixer, cream butter and sugar together until fluffy, about 4 minutes.
-Add eggs one at a time until incorporated.
+- In a stand mixer fitted with a paddle attachment, cream the butter and sugar together until light and fluffy, about 4 minutes.
+Add the eggs one at a time, beating the batter for 30 seconds after each addition.
 Add the vanilla and beat well.

-- Add the flour mixture to the butter mixture in 3 additions, mixing until just incorporated.
+- Gently fold the flour mixture into the butter mixture, mixing until just incorporated.
 Use a rubber spatula to fold the remaining flour in until well blended.
-Pour batter into prepared pan.
+Pour the batter into the prepared pan.

 - Whip the cream, sugar, and vanilla together until stiff peaks form.
-Spread over the top of the cake, then sprinkle with ground cinnamon.
+Spread over the top of the cake, then sprinkle with cinnamon sugar.
 Keep refrigerated until serving.

 More Delicious Cake Recipes: